iNavFlight/inav/docs/Mixer.md

 Custom servo mixing rules can be applied to each servo.
 Rules are applied in the CLI using `smix`.
 Rules link flight controller stabilization and receiver signals to physical PWM output pins on the FC board.
 Currently, pin id's 0 and 1 can only be used for motor outputs.
 Other pins may or may not work depending on the board you are using.

-The smix statement has the following syntax: `smix n SERVO_ID SIGNAL_SOURCE RATE SPEED` For example, `smix 0 2 0 100 0` will create rule number 0 assigning Stabilised Roll to the third PWM pin on the FC board will full rate and no speed limit.
+The smix statement has the following syntax:

+`smix n SERVO_ID SIGNAL_SOURCE RATE SPEED CONDITION OPERAND_A OPERAND_B`

+For example, `smix 0 2 0 100 0 0 0 0` will create rule number 0 assigning Stabilised Roll to the third PWM pin on the FC board will full rate and no speed limit that is always active.

 | id | Flight Controller Output signal sources |
 |----|-----------------|